Abyssal zone

 The abyssal zone or abyssopelagic zone is a layer of the pelagic zone of the ocean.
 The word abyss comes from the Greek word ἄβυσσος, meaning "bottomless".
 At depths of 4000–6000 m, this zone remains in perpetual darkness.
-It covers 83% of the total area of the ocean and 60% of Earth's surface.
+It extends across 83% of the total area of the ocean and 60% of Earth's surface.
 The abyssal zone has temperatures around 2–3 C through the large majority of its mass.
 The water pressure can reach up to 76 MPa.

 As there is no light, photosynthesis cannot occur, and there are no plants producing molecular oxygen (O_{2}), which instead primarily comes from ice that had melted long ago from the polar regions.
 The water along the seafloor of this zone is largely devoid of molecular oxygen, resulting in a death trap for organisms unable to quickly return to the oxygen-enriched water above or to survive in the low-oxygen environment.
 This region also contains a much higher concentration of nutrient salts, like nitrogen, phosphorus, and silica, due to the large amount of dead organic material that drifts down from the ocean zones above and decomposes.

 The region below the abyssal zone is the sparsely inhabited hadal zone.
 The region above is the bathyal zone.